nurturenature/jepsen-causal-consistency/README.md

 ### Issues, Impedance, and Friction with Adya

   - language has evolved over time
-  - not a 1-to-1 mapping between the definition of Causal Consistency, its components and Adya's models
+  - not a 1-to-1 mapping between the definition of Causal Consistency, its components, and Adya's models

 #### Lost Update Anomaly